 The Music Department at Queen's is one of the best equipped in the UK.
-Our music degrees are housed in two striking buildings: BMus Honours Music 3 yrs (W302)
+Our music degrees are housed in two striking buildings: the elegant, historical Music building; and the world-leading Sonic Arts Research Centre (SARC).
+SARC contains

+BMus Honours Music 3 yrs (W302)

-BBB including A-level Music, Where A-level Music is not offered then A-level grades BBB plus Grade VIII Theory of Music (ABRSM, Trinity-Guildhall or LCM (not Popular Music Theory)) would be acceptable.
+BBB including A-level Music.
+Where A-level Music is not offered then A-level grades BBB plus Grade VIII Theory of Music (ABRSM, Trinity-Guildhall or LCM (not Popular Music Theory)) would be acceptable.
 AS-level Music is not acceptable in lieu of A-level Music.